Why Do People Resist Change

 Now imagine you drive for a living and even though you are used to driving an automatic car, you are forced to use a stick shift.
 You can most likely figure out how to drive a stick, but it will take time, and until you figure it out, you cannot drive on auto pilot.

 Some people are more resistant to change than others.
-Recall that one of the Big Five personality traits is Openness to Experience; obviously, people who rank high on this trait will tend to accept change readily.
-Research also shows that people who have a positive self-concept are better at coping with change, probably because those who have high self-esteem may feel that whatever the changes are, they are likely to adjust to it well and be successful in the new system.
+Research shows that people who have a positive self-concept are better at coping with change, probably because those who have high self-esteem may feel that whatever the changes are, they are likely to adjust to it well and be successful in the new system.

 People with a more positive self-concept and those who are more optimistic may also view change as an opportunity to shine as opposed to a threat that is overwhelming.
 Finally, risk tolerance is another predictor of how resistant someone will be to stress.
 For people who are risk avoidant, the possibility of a change in technology or structure may be more threatening.